The Tiniest Bits of Reality

 |July 13, 2015 - July 24, 2015||2||M-F 12:15-3:05P||Open||Antun Skanata||10027|

-As public interest in The Large Hadron Collider has been increasing over the last couple of years, this two-week course is intended to provide students with basic high energy physics aspects and ideas and their deep implications in the structure of matter, where quantum effects are strong and the world is a much more organized place.
-The topics are selected from basic college level physics textbooks, Griffiths: “Introduction to Particle Physics”, Feynman, Leighton, Sands: “The Feynman Lectures on Physics”, and even some popular books, for example Lederman: “The God Particle”.
+As public interest in the Large Hadron Collider has been increasing over the last couple of years, this two-week course is intended to provide students with a basic understanding of the aspects and ideas of high energy physics and their deep implications in the structure of matter, where quantum effects are strong and the world is a much more organized place.
+The topics are selected from basic college-level physics textbooks, including Griffiths: “Introduction to Particle Physics,” Feynman, Leighton, Sands: “The Feynman Lectures on Physics,” and even some popular books, for example Lederman: “The God Particle.”

 The Prerequisite for this course is one year of general physics education.